-- 2. The liability of each member is limited to £1, being the amount that each member undertakes to contribute to the assets of the company in the event of its being wound up while he is a member for- - (a) payment of the company's debts and liabilities contracted before he ceases to be a member, - (b) payment of the costs, charges and expenses of winding up, and - (c) adjustment of the rights of the contributories among themselves.
+- 2. The liability of each member is limited to £1, being the amount that each member undertakes to contribute to the assets of the company in the event of its being wound up while he is a member or within one year after he ceases to be a member, for- - (a) payment of the company's debts and liabilities contracted before he ceases to be a member, - (b) payment of the costs, charges and expenses of winding up, and - (c) adjustment of the rights of the contributories among themselves.